Here’s my promise to you: By the end of this article, you’ll know exactly what you need to do to start making money on ClickBank!

 What is Affiliate Marketing?

-We have a whole guide answering the question “What is affiliate marketing?” – but in a nutshell, affiliate marketing is a business model where you promote other people’s products on the internet and get paid a commission for each sale.
+We have a whole Affiliate Marketing 101 guide that goes through affiliate marketing in depth – but in a nutshell, affiliate marketing is a business model where you promote other people’s products on the internet and get paid a commission for each sale.

 For example, if you promote an exercise program that sells for $100 and pays a 75% commission to affiliates like you, then you’ll make $75 every time someone buys the product using your special affiliate link.